psychelzh/en-learn/README.md

 ### impudent

 Meaning: "rude".
 The [etymology](https://www.etymonline.com/word/impudent) of this word is interesting.
 The meaning of this word comes from Latin *impudentem* "without shame, shameless".
 Two parts composed this word: *in-* "not, opposite of" + *pudens* "ashamed, modest".
-And from *pudens*, you would find a word *pudendum*, the meaning of which is "external genitals*, and would definitely "cause shame".
+And from *pudens*, you would find a word *pudendum*, the meaning of which is "external genitals", and would definitely "cause shame".